penumbra-zone/penumbra/docs/protocol/src/addresses_keys.md

 The key hierarchy is a modification of the design in Zcash [Sapling].
-The main differences are that it is designed for use with BLS12-377 rather than BLS12-381, that it uses Poseidon as a hash and PRF, `decaf377` as the embedded group, and that it includes support for [fuzzy message detection](./crypto/fmd.md).
+The main differences are that it is designed for use with BLS12-377 rather than BLS12-381, that it also uses Poseidon[^1] as a hash and PRF, `decaf377` as the embedded group, and that it includes support for [fuzzy message detection](./crypto/fmd.md).